How to Braze Copper Pipes in Automotive Cooling Systems

 Induction Brazing: How to Connect Copper Pipes

-1. Prepare the joint: Clean the surfaces thoroughly to secure a strong bond.
+1. Prepare the joint: Clean the pipe surfaces and confirm the parts fit closely.

-2. Position the induction coil: Place it around the joint, ensuring it covers the area evenly.
+2. Position the induction coil: Place the coil around the joint so it heats the area evenly.

 Furnace Brazing for Automotive Cooling Systems: Key Advantages